Skip to content

 5.10 Employees’ responsibilities are defined in their job descriptions.
 Azets’ Data Protection Training Policy defines specific training and awareness requirements in relation to specific roles and employees of Azets.
 Compliance with training requirements is measured and reported as part of the performance management framework.

 5.11 Azets publishes an Internal Privacy Policy that explains to employees and other workers the personal data about them that the organisation processes and the lawful basis for processing that personal data.
-It ensures that the information communicated to data subjects is concise, easily accessible and easy to understand, that clear and plain language is used and that, where appropriate, visualisation is used.
+It ensures that the information communicated to data subjects is concise, easily accessible and easy to understand, that clear and plain language is used.
 This policy is reviewed by the Internal Legal Counsel before it is published.

 6.1 Azets processes personal data in accordance with the data protection principles defined in Article 5 of the GDPR as described below and demonstrates compliance with those principles, the requirements of data protection legislation and good practice by applying the policies and procedures set out in the Information Governance Framework.

-7.1 Azets recognises that the processing of personal data poses a potential risk to the “rights and freedoms” of data subjects whose personal data Azets collects and processes.
+7.1 Azets recognises that the processing of personal data poses a potential risk to the “rights and freedoms” of data subjects whose personal data Azets processes.

 7.2 Azets analyses, quantifies and documents data protection risks in the Corporate Risk Register.
 Each processing activity is recorded in the Register Of Processing Activities (ROPA).
 The Register allows for the explicit identification and documentation of any high-risk categories of personal data processed by Azets including but not limited to special category data.
 The Register Of Processing Activities (ROPA) is designed so that completion satisfies the record-keeping requirements defined in Article 30 of the General Data Protection Regulation as defined in the Records of Processing Activities Policy.
 Further information on Azets’ approach to risk management is described in the Risk-Based Approach to Information Governance.